SolnBenchmark/Benchmark/3DAS_MESF/README.md

 ### Submission

-For each data frame, the emitter locations (x,y,z) in shall be estimated and saved row by row in a .txt file: e.g.
+For each data frame, the emitter locations (x,y,z) in nm shall be estimated and saved row by row in a .txt file: e.g.

 4.4184628e+02   5.0638849e+03   1.1171183e+02

 4.2119986e+02   5.8867272e+03   -3.2331955e+02

-... ...         ... ...         ... ...
+... ...

 4.1254239e+02   6.8510823e+03   2.3415149e+02